quannbh/QLTTS-CapstoneProject-MISNEU23/README.md

 ## Introduction

-My team **KANJI AI Research Lab** and me **(kanjiroquanngo)** built this project according to the customer's request.
+Our team **Neuralnext AI Research Lab** and me **([quannbh](https://github.com/quannbh))** built this project according to the customer's request.
 This project is allowed to become open source and can become a useful reference source for programmers who want to build a human resource management / student management application... for their business.
 Especially useful for .NET developers who do not want to use Winform but are looking for a new platform with more aesthetics and better customization according to their requirements, which is Windows Presentation Foundation (WPF).
 The project is completely public only on the Github platform and we will continuously improve upgrades in the future.

 ## TechStack